ombulabs/blog/_posts/2020-07-20-understanding-bundler.markdown

 #### Using `bundle exec my_command`

 When we do this, Bundler will load before our script.
-It read the `Gemfile.lock` file and will add all the paths into the `$LOAD_PATH` array, and then it will execute `my_command`.
+It will read the `Gemfile.lock` file, add all the paths for each gem into the `$LOAD_PATH` array, and then it will execute `my_command`.
+That way, our script will have the gems activated.

 #### Running Bundler Programatically

-Bundler is a gem like any other, so we can require it inside our script and execute its `require` method to make it load all the paths into the `$LOAD_PATH` array when we want to:
+Bundler is a gem like any other, so we can require it inside our script and execute its `require` method to make it loads all the paths into the `$LOAD_PATH` array when we want to:

 ```ruby
 # irb